orchest/orchest/docs/source/development/feature_manuals.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The client sends telemetry events by using the ``orchest-webserver`` as a relay, essentially,
 the ``orchest-webserver`` exposes the ``/analytics`` endpoint (``services/orchest-webserver/app/app/views/analytics.py``)
-which allows the client to send events as long as the event types exists in the shared ``analytics``
+which allows the client to send events as long as the event type exists in the shared ``analytics``
 module.
 The payload should look like the following:

 .. code-block:: python